Song Cycle (album): Concept

 I wanted to capture the sense of California as a Garden of Eden and land of opportunity.
 It was a very big deal to me: What was this place?
 What has it become?
 What will it become?
 And what does it mean to be here? ...
 [I wanted Song Cycle to be] relevant to its time and part of the free press of its time, as a watchword to the errant youth that was showing up here in droves.

-Song Cycle emerged during the period when the term "concept album" first appeared in the music press.
+Song Cycle was developed at a time when the term "concept album" first appeared in the music press.
 While Frank Sinatra had pioneered thematic album sequencing in the 1950s, Parks' work diverged from contemporary rock trends that often dismissed pre-rock traditions.
-Instead, Song Cycle drew inspiration from 19th-century song cycles by composers such as Beethoven and Schubert, integrating historical musical forms with the psychedelic era's sensibilities.

-Unlike the seamless, cross-faded tracks of contemporaneous concept albums, Song Cycle featured self-contained songs with defined beginnings and endings, functioning as interconnected components of a cohesive whole.
-Its structure reflected a deliberate continuity, with key modulations referencing Tin Pan Alley conventions, recurring melodic motifs, and deliberate harmonic relationships between codas and subsequent introductions.
+Instead, Song Cycle drew inspiration from 19th-century song cycles by composers such as Beethoven and Schubert.
+Unlike the seamless, cross-faded tracks of contemporaneous concept albums, Song Cycle incorporated recurring melodic motifs, such as key modulations referencing Tin Pan Alley conventions, and harmonic continuity between codas and subsequent introductions.